NEW BOOK

 >

-InVacancy, Art & Transformation I introduce the reader to a 1970s downtown where people socialized in the many restaurants and bars, where shuffleboard tables were ubiquitous, and where people filled the bingo parlor nightly.
-I recall the Urban Renewal project that in the 1970s demolished the east half of the neighborhood and the 1980s Historic Preservation project that renovated the west half and the mills.
+InVacancy, Art & Transformation Dan introduces the reader the reader to a 1970s downtown where people socialized in the many restaurants and bars, where shuffleboard tables were ubiquitous, and where people filled the bingo parlor nightly.
+He recalls the Urban Renewal project that in the 1970s demolished the east half of the neighborhood and the 1980s Historic Preservation project that renovated the west half and the mills.

-Vacancy, Art & Transformation offers a 35-year photographic record of social change in this unique Vermont community.
+And finally Vacancy, Art & Transformation celebrates in photographs the influx of residents from other countries who have added to Winooski’s cultural richness.
+The book offers a 35-year photographic record of social change in this unique Vermont community."

 vendors